Clubs & Organizations

 Allendale Recreation Commission

 The Allendale Recreation Commission is a self-sustaining, non-profit organization that was established to sponsor youth recreation programs for children who reside in Allendale.
 The organization’s goals are to encourage the interest, knowledge, and participation in sports, with an emphasis on fun.
 It is staffed entirely by volunteers and offers baseball, softball, kickball, soccer and basketball programs.
+These sports are separated by age, serving children who are in pre-kindergarten to eighth grade, and offered throughout the school year.
+In order that students can participate in multiple sports in one season, the schedules do not overlap.
 General meetings are held quarterly; parents are encouraged to attend.
 Additionally, the A.R.C. is an affiliate chapter of the National Youth Sports Coaches Association.

 Further information on programs and donating can be found on the website.